 Where the bodies are buried

-Oxford is known internationally as the stomping ground of Inspector Morse.
-As such, Oxford is seen by many as a place where dead bodies might crop up at any time, and in unexpected places.
+Oxford is known internationally as the home of Inspector Morse – and as such, Oxford is seen by many as a place where a body or two might crop up at any time.

-Rewley House, in central Oxford, is no exception.
-In fact, we can spin you a tale of fully twenty bodies discovered here one sunny summer day, twenty-four years ago.
+At Rewley House in central Oxford, we can tell of fully twenty bodies discovered here one sunny summer day.

 A minor building project unearths a surprise